Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 The measurement will collapse Alice's state to one of two possibilities, and the measurement result will tell Eve exactly which possibilities it was.

 *(Note: Eve's computer only supports single-qubit measurements in the computational basis.
-Performing weak measurement or measurements in a different basis can be done, but you need to emulate them by applying operations and, sometimes, having ancilla qubits available in Alice's state.)*
+Weak measurement, or measurements in a different basis, have to be emulated.)*

-Let's go over an example case:
+Let's go over an example case, and see how Eve ends up with a copy of Alice's state:

 1. Alice securely loads her state into Eve's computer.
      - The initial state happens to be $\ket{\psi\_0} = \frac{1}{\sqrt 2}\ket{0} - \frac{1}{\sqrt 2}\ket{1}$.